Best Cybersecurity Practices for Remote Workers

 Encourage VPN Connections

 VPNs, or virtual private networks, allow for greater WFH cybersecurity because they mask users’ IP addresses.
-This can help to remedy any potential router or home security issues employees may have by purely using their standard broadband or insecure Wi-Fi.
+Due to the benefits of a VPN, it can help to remedy any potential router or home security issues employees may have by purely using their standard broadband or insecure Wi-Fi.

 Keep Work and Personal Devices Separate